-Other parishes to take part in the 24 Hours for the Lord included Charnwood, Evatt, South Tuggeranong, Gungahlin, Narrabundah and Young.
-The 24 Hours for the Lord is a personal initiative of Pope Francis that first took place in 2014.
-Concert highlights Catholic Schools Week MORE than 270 students from seven Catholic schools took part in the C4 Combined Catholic Colleges Concert at the Canberra Theatre Centre on March 10.
+5. Several parishes across the Archdiocese took part in the initiative.
+MORE than 270 students from seven Catholic schools took part in the C4 Combined Catholic Colleges Concert at the Canberra Theatre Centre on March 10.
 College students from Daramalan, St John Paul II, Merici, St Clare's, St Edmund's, St Francis Xavier and St Mary MacKillop presented a program of 13 music and dance performances to an audience of more than 300 parents, friends and community members.
 This is the fourth year that the Combined Catholic Concert has been held.
 Merici College was the host of this year's concert.
 Concert director Kevin Knapp noted that the concert has continued to grow every year.
 "This year we have expanded the concert program to include dance," he said.
 "It is a warming sight to see the students from different colleges come together, rehearse, perform and get to know one another."
+Archbishop Christopher Prowse leads Benediction at the conclusion of the '24 Hours for the Lord' at St Christopher's Cathedral on March Charnwood, Evatt, South Tuggeranong, Gungahlin, Narrabundah and Young.

 Maree Williams, head of religious education and curriculum services, reiterated the importance of the colleges working together and the many talents of all the students.

+PHOTO: MATTHEW BIDDLE

+The 24 Hours for the Lord is a

+personal initiative of Pope Francis

+that first took place in 2014.

 "This week is about raising awareness of the great work being done in our schools and [the concert] is a wonderful opportunity for our community to enjoy the talents of musicians, singers and dancers in our Catholic schools," she said.